Accessible, Creative, & Engaging Talks

 Your abstract should provide a brief summary of your project.
 In 250 words or less, we want to know what you did, why you did it, how you did it, and what you found/made/discovered.
+Please consult with your faculty mentor to be sure your project title and abstract are appropriate, as they cannot be changed.
 The Writing Center has tips on their website about writing abstracts.

 2. Three-Minute Video

 Your video should give us a preview of how you will make your project accessible, creative, and engaging to a general audience.
 Be our guide in understanding your research.

 You may use any camera you have available, including a webcam.
 We are most concerned about the quality of your research project and the approach you take to explain your work, not your video camera quality.

 KU's Media Production Studio provides free access to computers with video editing software, webcameras, a sound recording booth, and staff that will help you with any of these tools.

 Here are a couple of application videos from previous ACE Talk presenters.
 You should notice that each student used different technology and software to make the video.
 What they have in common is that they did a good job of making their research understandable to a general audience.